Posts Tagged ‘O.S. Gifford’

 Dr. Harry Hummer, the second (and last) superintendent of the Canton Asylum for Insane Indians, created most of his own problems.
 He was a well-trained psychiatrist who had worked at the large government insane asylum, St. Elizabeths.
 Hummer took over a fairly new facility, but chose to concentrate his attention on administrative details and running the asylum’s farm rather than on his patients.
 He sought to keep expenses down by not filling the assistant superintendent’s position, thus making himself the only medical person on staff until nurses were assigned to the facility many years later.

 Hummer had no excuse for the way patients were mismanaged.
 He was thoroughly capable of devising therapeutic plans for his patients, but never did.
-He kept many of the amusements Gifford has initiated and even built on them to a point, but discontinued other occupational-therapy types of activity, like beadwork.
+He kept many of the amusements Gifford had initiated and even built on them to a point, but discontinued other occupational-therapy types of activity, like beadwork.

 Laundry Room, Northern Michagan Asylum for the Insane